ash-sxn/GSoC-2023-docker-based-quickstart/05_nodejs/README.md

 ## Example 5: NodeJS Tutorial

-This tutorial utilizes two examples with a custom SSH agent to demonstrate the [NodeJS Tutorial](https://www.jenkins.io/doc/tutorials/simple-node-js-react-npm-app/).
+This tutorial utilizes two Docker containers with a custom SSH agent to demonstrate the [NodeJS Tutorial](https://www.jenkins.io/doc/tutorials/simple-node-js-react-npm-app/).

 ### Files

-* `dockerfiles/Dockerfile` is used to create a custom image from the `jenkins/jenkins` image and copies `plugins.txt` and `jenkins.yaml` into the container for plugin installation and JCasC configuration.
+* `dockerfiles/Dockerfile`: Used to create a custom image from the `jenkins/jenkins` image and copies `plugins.txt` and `jenkins.yaml` into the container for plugin installation and JCasC configuration.
-* `The dockerfile/agent/Dockerfile` is used to create a custom agent image from `jenkins/ssh-agent` with NodeJS installed, enabling it to perform the tutorial.
+* `dockerfile/agent/Dockerfile`: Used to create a custom agent image from `jenkins/ssh-agent` with NodeJS installed, enabling it to perform the tutorial.
-* `keygen.sh` is a script that generates new SSH keys in the secrets directory every time it runs and updates the Docker Compose file with the new keys.
+* `keygen.sh`: A script that generates new SSH keys in the secrets directory every time it runs and updates the Docker Compose file with the new keys.
-* `fork-and-clone.sh` is a script that takes GitHub credentials from the user, forks, and clones a repository used in the tutorial from within a Docker container using the Dockerfile.
+* `fork-and-clone.sh`: A script that takes GitHub credentials from the user, forks, and clones a repository used in the tutorial from within a Docker container using the Dockerfile.
-* `jenkins.yaml` is a JCasC configuration file that can be edited to customize the build accordingly.
+* `jenkins.yaml`: A JCasC configuration file that can be edited to customize the build accordingly.
-* `gitpodURL.sh` is a script that replaces `http://127.0.0.1:8080` with the appropriate Gitpod URL in the `jenkins.yaml` file.
+* `gitpodURL.sh`: A script that replaces `http://127.0.0.1:8080` with the appropriate Gitpod URL in the `jenkins.yaml` file.
-* `plugins.txt` is a list of plugins that are installed with the help of [`jenkins-plugin-cli`](https://www.jenkins.io/doc/book/managing/plugins/#install-with-cli).
+* `plugins.txt`: A list of plugins that are installed with the help of [`jenkins-plugin-cli`](https://www.jenkins.io/doc/book/managing/plugins/#install-with-cli).
 * The `docker-compose.yaml` file defines two containers: the Jenkins controller and an agent.
-It then connects them to a common network, sets the private key in the controller, and the public key in the agent, defines a named volume, and builds the image from the `Dockerfile`.
+It connects them to a common network, sets the private key in the controller, and the public key in the agent, defines a named volume, and builds the image from the `Dockerfile`.

 ### Steps to run the example